anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A Registrar-Agent that uses previously requested PVR and PER for domain-A, may attempt to onboard the device into domain-B.  This can be detected by the domain registrar while PVR processing.
 The domain registrar needs to verify that the "proximity-registrar-cert" field in the PVR matches its own registrar LDevID certificate.
 In addition, the domain registrar needs to verify the association of the pledge to its domain based on the product-serial-number contained in the PVR and in the pledge IDevID certificate.
 (This is just part of the supply chain integration).
-Moreover, the domain registrar verifies if the Registrar-Agent is authorized to interact with the pledge for voucher-requests and enroll-requests, based on the Registrar-Agent EE certificate data contained in the PVR.
+Moreover, the domain registrar verifies if the Registrar-Agent is authorized to interact with the pledge for voucher-requests and enroll-requests, based on the Registrar-Agent LDevID certificate data contained in the PVR.

 Mis-binding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations {{Section 11.4 of !RFC8995}}.